Coldplay knew 'The Scientist' would be in their set "forever" after the first listen

 Drummer Will Champion, meanwhile, said that he can still remember “everything about that moment [as] clear as day”.

-“When I heard [‘The Scientist’] for the first time, [it was] just like, ‘Okay, that’s going to be one we’re going to play forever, for sure’.”
+“When I heard [‘The Scientist’] for the first time, [it was] just like, ‘OK, that’s going to be one we’re going to play forever, for sure’,” he explained.

 The single remains a staple of Coldplay’s live shows, and is being performed on the group’s huge ‘Music Of The Spheres’ world tour.